samuelhorwitz/regres/README.md

 ...
 ```

+The name of the procedure in Postgres is snake-cased (underscore-separated) and is a concatenation of the key on the top-level `module.exports` with the name of the function as it is defined in Javascript.
+For example, with the above `Foo` code, a Postgres procedure would exist name `foo_hello(text)`.

 ### Type definitions

 A type is just a Postgres composite type that can be defined via Javascript decorators.
 The reason one might want to do this is so that their functions can take non-standard types without the type definition being external to the rest of the code.